GeorgeLatham06/Game-Fingerprints/README.md

 npm install
 ```

-Copy `.env.example` to `.env` and fill in your values when ready to deploy:
+Copy `.env.example` to `.env` and fill in your values when ready to deploy (can wait till we write the art engine):
 ```
 SEPOLIA_RPC_URL=your_alchemy_or_infura_url
 PRIVATE_KEY=your_wallet_private_key